 "So one of things we'll be doing is to see where there's areas of common ground and what we can craft in terms of the legislative response."

 Mr Key would not say whether the review recommended an expansion of the powers of the agencies, a move that would be opposed by both Labour and the Greens.

 He said any legislation could be introduced to Parliament this year, but it was extremely unlikely it would be passed by the end of the year.

-Next story in Political: Flag vote: PM accused of scare tactics
+Next story in Politics: Flag vote: PM accused of scare tactics

 Copyright © 2016, Radio New Zealand